Chiral gravitational waves from multi-phase magnetogenesis: Chiral gravitational waves from magnetic fields

 \section{Chiral gravitational waves from magnetic fields}

 Our results so far indicate that a short phase of non-slow-roll dynamics can considerably enhance the spectrum of primordial magnetic field at small scales.
 In this section we study the consequences of this phenomenon for the production of a chiral stochastic gravitational wave (GW) background induced at the second order by the chiral magnetic field.
+After their production at the time of reentry during the epoch of radiation domination, the gravitational waves propagate essentially freely due to the extreme weakness of their interactions, so that they traverse the perturbed cosmological background with negligible scattering or backreaction.
+As a consequence, their subsequent evolution is largely decoupled from, and therefore insensitive to, the later dynamics and possible non-linear evolution of the magnetic fields, preserving to a very good approximation the information imprinted at the time of their generation.

 The topic of vector induced GW has been developed in various works \cite{Caprini:2001nb,Mack:2001gc}, and the role of helical magnetic fields investigated in \cite{Caprini:2014mja}.
 Our discussion aims to develop more systematic arguments and general formulas that can be used in our context of non-slow-roll magnetogenesis.
 We generalize the approach of \cite{Atkins:2025pvg} to study the generation of GW from the EM field during the radiation dominated epoch following inflation.
 Recall that the conformal invariance of the EM field is restored post inflation, since $J=1$ at the end of inflation.
 The Fourier decomposition of the electromagnetic vector potential is